LordGoatius/gui_test/README.md

 ### Why?

 This is a reacreation of my very first project for a CS class.
-Originally written in terrible spaghetti unreadable nonsense, thousands of lines of if else statements, and a mediocre UI, this new and improved version (accesible to the web thanks to LLVM and Rust) was something I wrote because I wanted to revist an old project, for fun.
+Originally written in terrible spaghetti unreadable nonsense, thousands of lines of if else statements, and a mediocre UI, this new and improved version (accesible to the web thanks to LLVM and Rust) was something I wrote because I wanted to revist an old project, and see how my skills in organizing a codebase and structuring UI state have evolved.

 ### Accessing
 You can access it online using the link here: [Star Trek Picker](https://lordgoatius.github.io/star_trek_picker/)